top of page

 Key Features:

-• Aroma: When cooked, it has a naturally sweet aroma.
+• Aroma: A naturally sweet aroma.

 IMG_3883_edited.jpg